Kierandoolan/pp3_quiz/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to know how to rules of the game
+        1. As a First Time Visitor, I want to know the rules of the game
         2. As a First Time Visitor, I want to play the game without any complications such as a typo in the answers.